 Buenos Aires is a vibrant city in South America, unique for its European heritage buildings, plazas and palaces.
 The “porteños” (local people) love cinema and theater (there are over 300 of them, including the famous Teatro Colon – Colon Theater), which means many performances every day, often at very little or no cost.

-Tango, of course is what Buenos Aires is known for around the world, and the dance flourishes in emblematic neighborhoods such as San Telmo and Almagro.
+Tango, of course is what the city is known for around the world, and the dance flourishes in emblematic neighborhoods such as San Telmo and Almagro.
 Showcases and dance halls (“milongas”) entice you to participate and learn your first tango steps by watching old “tangueros” (people who dance tango as a passion).

 Buenos Aires has also plenty of green areas, such as the Bosques de Palermo (Palermo Woods), well-known for its groves, lakes, and rose gardens.
 Next to the new and trendy Puerto Madero neighborhood and only a few steps from downtown area lies the Costanera Sur Ecological Reserve, a great place for walking and cycling close to the Rio de la Plata (Plata River).